Aiven-Labs/kafka-streams-example/README.md

 It is designed to be run in a container - a `Dockerfile` and associated run script (`run.sh`) are provided.

-The project uses Gradle and Groovy for configuration.
+The project uses Gradle and Groovy for configuration and bulding.

 If you're using an Aiven for Apache Kafka service, then the Sample data generator for "Logistics" will write appropriate messages to the aforesaid